-The DSHS Division of Behavioral Health and Recovery (DBHR) is committed to a statewide prevention system that is effective in reducing substance abuse and its affects on youth, families and communities statewide.
+The Health Care Authority is committed to a statewide prevention system that is effective in reducing substance abuse and its affects on youth, families and communities statewide.

 As part of Marysville Together Coalition's funding, we will provide the following: